cfrankston728/ont_rdb/README.md

 ## Features

-Within the ``ont_rdb`` package directory, the folder labeled ``ontologies`` stores an example ontology script written for projects that process Hi-C data.
+Within the ``ont_rdb`` package directory, the ``ontologies`` folder stores an example ontology script written for projects that process Hi-C data.
 Other scripts can be written and loaded into the folder.
-It is recommended to introduce new fields/attributes/methods of informant sub-classes along with **meta-data** that describes those new fields/attributes/methods in an interpretable way.
+When scripting an ontology, it is recommended to introduce new fields/attributes/methods of informant sub-classes along with **meta-data** that describes those new fields/attributes/methods in an interpretable way, especially when the fields themselves are not easily understood at face value without additional context.

 ``ont_rdb`` constructs a dataframe representing an ontology's directed, rooted, acyclic graph (DRAG), and facilitates constructing generic examples from the ontology by populating terminal nodes in the graph (specific objects) and applying forgetful functors to map those specific objects onto corresponding examples of the more general objects they inherit from.
 The function ``convert_to_informant_class`` serves as this forgetful functor, with parameters that can adjust the manner in which one class is projected into another (ex: ``clip``, ``push``).

 <img src="ont_rdb/data/hic_ontology_digraph_1.png" alt="Alt text" title="example-digraph" width="400"/>

-The ``ont_rdb_explorer.ipynb`` script can be used to interact with the ontology defined by any chosen script in the folder.
+The ``ont_rdb_explorer.ipynb`` script can be used to interact with the ontology defined by any chosen script in the ``ontologies`` folder.
 The script may be selected from a drop-down menu and imported.
 An **informant dataframe** representing the associated directed graph can be constructed by following the simple directions in the Jupyter notebook.

-Informant dataframes leverage existing pandas query operations and the Informant class to simulate a queryable relational database based on the attributes of stored informant objects.
+Informant dataframes leverage existing pandas query operations and the Informant class to simulate a queryable relational database based on the attributes of stored informant objects using the ``filter`` method, which operates on a query string that can refer to attributes of arbitrary informants, or the informants themselves, through the escape symbol ``@``.
+For example, the query string

+``"(@name == 'my_informant') | (isinstance(@informant, File_Informant))"``

+when given the ``additional_context`` of ``isinstance`` will refer to informants in the data frame that either have the name attribute of ``my_informant``, or are of the ``File_Informant`` class.

 To construct informant dataframes, one may use the auxiliary functions in ``informant_class.py`` to leverage existing directory structures to define and store informant objects associated to files within that directory structure.
 In particular, the function ``create_file_informant_list_from_folder`` facilitates this operation.